Clean Bandit: 2008–2012: Formation and career beginnings

-Original band members Grace Chatto, Jack Patterson, Luke Patterson and Neil Amin-Smith met while studying as undergraduates at Jesus College, University of Cambridge.
-At the time, Amin-Smith, who attended Westminster School was leading a string quartet together with Chatto, who attended The Latymer School.
-The original vocalist, Ssegawa-Ssekintu Kiwanuka, left to undertake a PhD in laser analytics.
+Original band members Grace Chatto and Jack Patterson met while studying as undergraduates at Jesus College, University of Cambridge.
+Jack was interested in Chatto’s classical string quartet, The Chatto Quartet, led at the time by violinist Neil Amin-Smith, and began making samples using recordings of the string quartet’s concerts.
+Jack then enlisted his younger brother Luke Patterson on the drums.
+Grace and Jack’s friend Ssegawa-Ssekintu Kiwanuka joined as the original vocalist, but later left to undertake a PhD in laser analytics.
 In 2011, Chatto and Jack Patterson formed their own film production company, Cleanfilm, to make music videos for themselves and other artists.

 The band's name, Clean Bandit, comes from a translation of a Russian phrase; the meaning is similar to the English phrase "complete bastard", though Patterson later stated that it is actually a more affectionate term similar to "utter rascal".

 2012–2015: New Eyes

 In December 2012, Clean Bandit released their debut single "A+E", which peaked at number 100 on the UK Singles Chart.
 In March 2013, they released their second single "Mozart's House".
 The song peaked at number 17 on the UK Singles Chart.
 Their third single "Dust Clears" charted at number 43 in the UK.
-The band's fourth single "Rather Be" featuring Jess Glynne was released on in January 2014 and topped the UK Singles Chart.
+The band's fourth single "Rather Be" featuring Jess Glynne was released in January 2014 and topped the UK Singles Chart.
 It was the fastest-selling song released in January since 1996 and ended 2014 as the year's second best-selling song in the UK (behind "Happy" by Pharrell Williams), selling over 1.13 million copies.
 "Rather Be" also reached number one in Austria, Finland, Germany, Netherlands, Norway and Sweden, whilst charting at number ten on the US Billboard Hot 100.
 In April 2014, the band made their TV debut on BBC's Later... with Jools Holland.
-The following month, they announced a 14-date headline tour of the UK.
+The following month, they announced a 14-date headline tour of the UK kicking off in Lancaster Library as part of the Get It Loud In Libraries campaign.
 The band's debut studio album New Eyes, was released in June 2014 by Atlantic Records UK.
 In September 2014, they performed with the BBC Philharmonic Orchestra at MediaCityUK.
 In November, the band collaborated again with Jess Glynne, on their single "Real Love".
 It reached number two on the UK Singles Chart.
 The same month, the band performed as part of the charity group Band Aid 30 alongside other British and Irish pop acts, recording the latest version of the track "Do They Know It's Christmas?" to raise money for the 2014 Ebola crisis in West Africa.

 In February 2015, "Rather Be" won the Grammy Award for Best Dance Recording at the 57th Annual Grammy Awards.
 The group recorded a 30-piece orchestral version of "Rather Be" at Abbey Road Studios for Marks & Spencer's Christmas 2015 advertising campaign.